Call Now for a Free Consultation

 The Risks of Non-Traded REITs – Liquidity Issue

-Many financial advisors recommend non-traded REITs as a safe investment with steady returns, even describing them to be similar to bonds.
+Many financial advisors recommend non-traded REITs as a safe investment with steady returns, even describing them to be like bonds.

 However, non-traded REITs are illiquid investments, and they aren’t listed on any exchange.
 If the investor wants to sell, they may be able to find a secondary market for non-traded REITS, but most likely will have to sell at a much-reduced price.